patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 For a long time, we used pixels for every length, but as viewport sizes change, and designs needed to become more flexible, we needed:
 Relative length units represent a measurement in terms of some other distance: the size of a specific character or the line-height of a font, or the size of the viewport.
+Okay, quick detour for some basics, and now we're ready to layout our App UI.
+To do that, let's look at a layout model called Flexbox.
 </aside>

 ---